AstrobioMike/AstrobioMike.github.io/misc/amplicon_and_metagen.md

 <br>

-#### A Note on ASVs vs OTUs
+#### A Note on OTUs vs ASVs

 All sequencing technologies make mistakes, and (to a much lesser extent), polymerases make mistakes as well.
 These mistakes artificially increase the number of unique sequences in a sample, a lot.
 Clustering similar sequences together (generating OTUs) emerged is one way to mitigate error and summarize data, though often at the cost of resolution.
-This [paper](https://www.nature.com/articles/ismej2017119) nicely lays out the following summarized points:
+The field is moving towards using solely ASVs, and there is pretty good reasoning for this.
+This [paper](https://www.nature.com/articles/ismej2017119) nicely lays out the case for that, and the following points attempt to summarize it:

 * OTUs (operational taxonomic units)
     1. cluster sequences into groups based on percent similarity